xaitek1/Teardroid-php/README.md

 - Python3
 - Java
-- Linux or Windows os
+- Linux or Windows os (we don't support termux use gcloud)

 ### Java version i used